Evidence Explorer

 Claim-specific grading: for cognition, the largest independent review (Geng 2010, Cochrane, PMID 21154383) found no convincing evidence of a cognitive-enhancing effect in healthy people — grade C. Single-dose trials of the G115 extract (Reay 2005/2006) did reduce subjective mental fatigue and improve mental-arithmetic performance, but that mental-fatigue signal is graded B only for American ginseng (Panax quinquefolius) fatigue endpoints — a different species — not for this Asian Panax ginseng cognition claim.
 Do not read the American-ginseng fatigue grade across to this entry.

-• PhospholipidEvidence: Grade C
+- PhospholipidEvidence: Grade C

 Phosphatidylserine

 A phospholipid that is part of cell membranes, including in the brain.
-Its most persuasive memory trials used a bovine-cortex source in memory-impaired older adults; modern soy- and sunflower-derived PS — what this and every current supplement actually contains — has not cleared that same bar.
+Its most persuasive memory trials used a bovine-cortex source in memory-impaired older adults; modern soy- and sunflower-derived PS — what every current supplement actually contains — has not cleared that same bar.

-Studied dose: 100 mg two to three times daily (≈200–300 mg total) in many studies.
+Studied dose: 100 mg two to three times daily (≈200–300 mg total) in most studies; Jorissen tested up to 600 mg daily.

 This is a wrong-source, wrong-population discount.
 The classic positive trials (Crook 1991, bovine-cortex PS; Kato-Kataoka 2010, soy-PS with a positive result only in a low-baseline subgroup) don't match what a modern label delivers to a healthy adult: a direct RCT of soy-derived PS at both 300 mg and 600 mg/day (Jorissen et al. 2001) failed to beat placebo on the primary cognitive measures in the target population.
 The FDA's own qualified health claim review for PS and cognitive function/dementia concluded there is "little scientific evidence" supporting the claim.
 Still a reasonable, well-tolerated inclusion, but the honest grade for soy/sunflower PS in a healthy adult is C, not B.

-• AdaptogenEvidence: Grade C
+- AdaptogenEvidence: Grade C

 Rhodiola Rosea

-In Signal State Core
+Signal State Core candidate

 An adaptogenic herb standardized for rosavins and salidroside.
 Its studied benefit is narrow: reducing stress-related mental fatigue and helping sustain output during genuinely demanding stretches (night shifts, exam load) — not lifting baseline performance in a rested, unstressed adult.